 In September 2019, the Comptroller’s Criminal Investigation Division (CID) was recertified as a “Recognized Agency” under the Best Practices Recognition Program, its third such recognition.
 Working with CID’s current Best Practices Program Manager, Captain Martin Phelan, an on-site team of inspectors performed an independent review of facilities and manually verified each Best Practice against CID's policy manual and proofs of compliance to ensure each applicable Best Practice was met.
 Trained police chiefs from other areas of our state conducted the review.
 Results were sent to the Recognition Committee of Texas Police Chiefs Association Foundation (TPCAF) for final analysis and received a unanimous vote of program compliance.
 The Texas Police Chiefs Association Program Director officially presented this coveted award to Chief Jim Harris in 2020.

-The Best Practices standards were carefully developed by Texas law enforcement professionals and cover all aspects of law enforcement operations including investigative operations, property and evidence management, protection of citizen rights, and use of force.
+Texas law enforcement professionals carefully developed the 168 Best Practices, which cover all aspects of law enforcement operations including investigative operations, property and evidence management, protection of citizen rights and use of force.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.